-It was only earlier this week that the global interconnection giant revealed plans for a new seven-story data centre in Singapore (its fourth in the country) for the cool sum of US$85 million.
+It was only earlier this week that the global interconnection giant revealed plans for a new seven-story data center in Singapore (its fourth in the country) for the cool sum of US$85 million.

 Equinix intends to refurbish the two-story industrial building (which is around 12,000 square metres) and revamp the space into an interconnection and carrier-neitral colocation environment, consisting of 375 cabinets in phase one and with the capability o expand to 1,875 cabinets at full build.

-Equinix’s purchase of the facility was closed in December 28 2018, and expects the new data centre to be open for business in Q3 2019.
+Equinix's purchase of the facility was closed in December 28 2018, and expects the new data center to be open for business in Q3 2019.